Unit XI. Healing

 minds and how we interpreted the situation at the time.
 Or we may have

-misunderstood the reasons for what happened due to our immaturity at the
+misunderstood the reasons for what happened due to our immaturity at the time.

-what happened.
-In any case, events from the past can be reframed in
+In any case, events from the past can be reframed in the light of what we

-the light of what we now know so as to remove their traumatic charges.
+now know so as to remove their traumatic charges.

 Breathwork is often helpful in healing the soul because it connects the